jundalisay/superb/content/en/research/mohammad/quran/sura-004f.md

 145. The hypocrites will be in the lowest level of the Fire, and you will find no helper for them.

 146. Except those who repent, and reform, and hold fast to Allah, and dedicate their religion to Allah alone.
-These are with the believers;
-and Allah will give the believers a great re- ward.
+These are with the believers; and Allah will give the believers a great reward.

 147. What would Allah accomplish by your punishment, if you have given thanks, and have believed?
-Allah is Appreciative and
-Cognizant.

 148. Allah does not like the public uttering of bad language, unless someone was wronged.

-Allah is Hearing and Knowing.
-149. If you let a good deed be shown, or conceal it, or pardon an offense—Allah is Pardoning and Capable.
+149. If you let a good deed be shown, or conceal it, or pardon an offense—Allah is Pardoningand Capable.

-150. Those who disbelieve in Allah and His messengers, and want to separate between
-Allah and His messengers, and say, “We be- lieve in some, and reject some,” and wish to take a path in between.
+150. Those who disbelieve in Allah and His messengers, and want to separate between Allah and His messengers, and say, “We believe in some, and reject some,” and wish to take a path in between.

 151. These are the unbelievers, truly.
 We have prepared for the unbelievers a shameful punishment.

 But if you refuse—to Allah belongs everything in the heavens and everything on earth.
 Allah is in no need, Praiseworthy.